 If you have never attended the University of Pittsburgh at Bradford, or if you wish to be readmitted, you must be accepted and admitted through the Office of Admissions, 814-362-7555 before you can register for classes.
 After you are admitted, you will be assigned an advisor who will assist you in planning a program of study.
 You must be officially registered for all classes you attend.
 Your advisor must remove your Advising Hold once you have met with them to go over your course selections.

 Registration And Add/Drop Form Processing

-Students may find their Enrollment Appointment on their Student Services Center in PeopleSoft.
-Students may self-enroll in classes through their Student Services Center once they have met with their advisor, their Advising Hold is lifted and the day and time of their Enrollment Appointment has been reached.
+Students may find their Enrollment Appointment through their Student Center Dashboard.
+Students may self-enroll in classes once they have met with their advisor, their Advising Hold is lifted and the day and time of their Enrollment Appointment has been reached.
 Students also must have taken care of any other holds they may have that would prevent registration.

-If a student needs assistance registering in courses, they must complete an Enrollment Form listing the classes they need to add and it must be signed by their advisor.
-The completed form may be brought to Enrollment Services in the Hangar Building to be processed.
+If a student needs assistance registering in courses, they must complete an Enrollment Add/Drop Form listing the classes they need to add and you must list your advisor email so they may sign their approval.
+The completed form will automatically be forwarded to Enrollment Services in the Hangar Building to be processed.

-Students may add or drop classes through self-service in their Student Services Center up through the last day to add or drop.
+Students may add or drop classes through Student Center Dashboard up through the last day to add or drop.
 This deadline is published in each semester’s schedule of classes.